 To that effect, we are going to look at the best blogging platforms out there.
 Of the 9 we will talk about, some will come as no surprise such as WordPress which is extremely popular.
 We will discuss each of these platforms to know what they are, their pros and cons as well as what kind of blog they are best suited for.
 This way you will be able to pick a blogging platform that will not only showcase your content but also compliment your hard work and dedication.

-Thanks to the hosting company BigRock and the wide range of BigRock coupon codes, buying hosting & domain and setting up a website has become easier.
+Thanks to the hosting company BigRock and the wide range of BigRock coupon code, buying hosting & domain and setting up a website has become easier.
 All that remains is choosing the best blogging platform.
 Thus, we will first take a look at WordPress.org, followed by WordPress.com, next in line will be Blogger, then Tumblr, Medium, followed by Ghost, then Squarespace, Wix and finally Weebly.

 So, let’s get started!